PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-sql-server-on-kubernetes/index.md

 categories:
   - Kubernetes
 #slug: kubernetes/introduction-to-kubernetes-admission-controllers/
 summary: In this post we will deploy MS Sql Server in a kubernetes cluster.
-We will then configure it as an always on availability group.
+We will then configure it as an always on availability group.We will also look at synchronization and failover.
 ShowToc: true
 TocOpen: false
 images: